Ben-Hur: A Tale of the Christ: Style

 Wallace's adventure story is told from the perspective of Judah Ben-Hur.
 On occasion, the author speaks directly to his readers.
 Wallace understood that Christians would be skeptical of a fictional story on Christ's life, so he was careful not to offend them in his writing.
 Ben-Hur "maintains a respect for the underlying principles of Judaism and Christianity".
 In his memoirs, Wallace wrote:

 The Christian world would not tolerate a novel with Jesus Christ its hero, and I knew it ...
 He should not be present as an actor in any scene of my creation.
 The giving a cup of water to Ben-Hur at the well near Nazareth is the only violation of this rule ...
 I would be religiously careful that every word He uttered should be a literal quotation from one of His sainted biographers.

 Wallace only used dialogue from the King James Bible for Jesus's words.
 He also created realistic scenes involving Jesus and the main fictional character of Judah, and included a detailed physical description of the Christ, which was not typical of 19th-century biblical fiction.
 In Wallace's story, Judah "saw a face he never forgot ... the face of a boy about his own age, shaded by locks of yellowish bright chestnut hair; a face lighted by dark-blue eyes, at the time so soft, so appealing, so full of love and holy purpose, that they had all the power of command and will."

 The historical novel is filled with romantic and heroic action, including meticulously detailed and realistic descriptions of its landscapes and characters.
 Wallace strove for accuracy in his descriptions, including several memorable action scenes, the most famous of which was the chariot race at Antioch.
 Wallace devoted four pages of the novel to a detailed description of the Antioch arena.
 Wallace's novel depicts Judah as the aggressive competitor who wrecks Messala's chariot from behind and leaves him to be trampled by horses, in contrast to the 1959 film adaptation of Ben-Hur, where Messala is a villain who cheats by adding spikes to the wheels of his chariot.
 Wallace's novel explains that the crowd "had not seen the cunning touch of the reins by which, turning a little to the left, he caught Messala's wheel with the iron-shod point of his axle, and crushed it".
+However, modern research shows that galley slaves were rarely used in the ancient world.